travis-ci/docs-travis-ci-com/user/languages/ruby.md

 layout: en
 permalink: /user/languages/ruby/
 ---

 <div id="toc">
 </div>

-### What This Guide Covers
+## What This Guide Covers

 This guide covers build environment and configuration topics specific to Ruby projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

-### Supported Ruby Versions
+## Supported Ruby Versions and RVM

 The Ruby VM provides recent versions of:

-- Ruby 2.2.x, 2.1.x, 2.0.0, 1.9.3, 1.9.2 and 1.8.7
+- Ruby: 2.2.x, 2.1.x, 2.0.0, 1.9.3, 1.9.2 and 1.8.7
-- JRuby 1.7.x (1.8 and 1.9 mode)
+- JRuby: 1.7.x (1.8 and 1.9 mode)
-- Ruby Enterprise Edition 1.8.7 2012.02
+- Ruby Enterprise Edition: 1.8.7 2012.02

 Pre-compiled versions are downloaded on demand from our [Ruby version cache](http://rubies.travis-ci.org).

 Pre-compiled Rubinius versions are downloaded on demand from [binaries.rubini.us](http://rubies.travis-ci.org/rubinius).
+Older versions of
-Older versions of Ruby and JRuby are made available by [RVM](https://rvm.io/binaries/) and the [JRuby team](http://www.jruby.org/download).
+Ruby and JRuby are made available by [RVM](https://rvm.io/binaries/) and the [JRuby team](http://www.jruby.org/download).

-For precise versions pre-installed on the VM, please consulte "Build system information" in the build log.
+For exact version information, consult the "Build system information" section of the build log.

 ### Choosing Ruby versions and implementations to test against